 Employees shall be paid every Friday by direct deposit of all wages earned, to the employee's bank account.
 Where the pay day falls on a statutory holiday, the employee's pay will be deposited on Thursday.
-Second and third shifts will be paid on Thursday.
 There shall not be more than five (5) working days holdback prior to date of payment provided that if a General Holiday falls on the regular pay day, payment will be made the preceding day.
 Exchange charges shall be added to the cheque or otherwise provided for by the Employer.